Friday, August 8, 2025

 Sign Up Coming SoonSign Up Now!

 Note that children 14 and over are welcome on V-O-Cal projects.
 Volunteers under 16 must be accompanied by an adult.
+Children under 14 may attend VoCal with a non-volunteering adult supervisor, but neither would volunteer that day per the terms of our waiver.

 Project Background and Description